amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 })
 ```

 Now we are talking!
-Let us see if we addressed the problems we identified in the [first section]():
+Let us see if we addressed the problems we identified in the [first section](#impact-of-html-changes):

+* Avoids code repetition? ✔
+* Abstracts from HTML implementation? ✔
+* Uses terms from the actual domain? ✔
+* Reads like a story? ✔

 The next step is to write the implementation.
-This is straightforward now the we have how we want to use it:
+This is straightforward now the we have a clear "specification" on how we want to use each function:

 ```js
 const Landing = {